jonathanconway/MovieBrowser/README.md

 ### Stores

 Instead of directly listening to stores, components use fluxible's `@connectToStores` decorator: a store state is passed to components as prop.
-See for example the [PhotoPage](src/containers/PhotoPage.js) or the [FeaturedPage](src/containers/FeaturedPage.js).
+See the [HomePage](src/containers/HomePage.js).

 `connectToStore` can also "consume" store data without actually listening to any store.
-This is the case of [NavBar](src/components/NavBar.js) or [LocaleSwitcher](src/components/LocaleSwitcher.js).
+This is the case with [LocaleSwitcher](src/components/LocaleSwitcher.js).

-#### Resource stores

-While REST APIs usually return collections as arrays, a resource store keeps items as big object – like the [PhotoStore](src/stores/PhotoStore.js).
-This simplifies the progressive resource updates that may happen during the app’s life.

-#### List stores

-A list store keeps references to a resource store, as the [FeaturedStore](src/stores/FeaturedStore.js) holds the ids of the photos in [PhotoStore](src/stores/PhotoStore.js).

 #### The HtmlHeadStore

 The [HtmlHeadStore](src/stores/HtmlHeadStore.js) is a special store used to set the `<head>` meta-tags in the `Html` component, during server-side rendering.
 It is also listened by the `Application` component to change the browser's `document.title`.

 This store listens to route actions and set its content according to the current route.
-It also get data from other stores (e.g. the photo's title from the `PhotoStore`), or the localized messages from the `IntlStore`.
+It can also get data from other stores or the localized messages from the `IntlStore`.

 ## Internationalization (i18n)

-To give an example on how to implement i18n in a React application, isomorphic500 supports English, [Italian](https://www.youtube.com/watch?v=9JhuOicPFZY), Portuguese and French.
+To give an example on how to implement i18n in a React application, MovieBrowser supports English, [Italian](https://www.youtube.com/watch?v=9JhuOicPFZY), Portuguese and French.

 This app adopts [React Intl](http://formatjs.io/react/), which is a solid library for this purpose.